robosangli/robosangli.github.io/_pages/quadruped.md

 ---
-title: "TRI System Integration Engineer"
+title: "UIUC Quadruped"
-permalink: /tri-engineer/
+permalink: /quadruped/
 ---

 This is an example page.